gcolbert/ACEM/documentation/databases.md

     mvn install -Dspring.profiles.active=relational-database

-Building the project for the graph database
+####Running with Tomcat
+No configuration is required.

+If you don't give the "spring.profiles.active" environment variable, Tomcat will search in "ACEM-web-jsf-servlet/src/main/webapp/WEB-INF/web.xml" and use the parameter `spring.profiles.default`.
+The default values are "auth-manual,relational-database", which explains why no configuration is required for a relational database.

+Graph database
 --
+####Building
 To successfully build the project for use with the graph database, you **must** define the property "spring.profiles.active" and pass it the "graph-database" value, which you do with:

     mvn install -Dspring.profiles.active=graph-database

-###Changing the default database for build process
+####Changing the default database for build process

 If you want to set the graph database as default, then you have to modify two files:

 1. ACEM-dal-common/src/main/resources/META-INF/ACEM-dal-common-context.xml
-2. ACEM-dal-common/src/test/resources/META-INF/dal-common-test-context.xml
+2. ACEM-dal-common/src/test/resources/dal-common-test-context.xml

 In each file, remove "default" from `<beans profile="relational-database, default">` and add it to the second conditional import, that is, you should have `<beans profile="relational-database">` and `<beans profile="graph-database, default">`.

-Running the project with Tomcat for the relational database --
-No configuration is required.

-If you don't give the "spring.profiles.active" environment variable, Tomcat will read the value of "ACEM-web-jsf-servlet/src/main/webapp/WEB-INF/web.xml" content to see if it can find the parameter `spring.profiles.default`.
-The default values are "auth-manual,relational-database".

-Running the project with Tomcat for the graph database --
+####Running with Tomcat
-You must edit "ACEM-web-jsf-servlet/src/main/webapp/WEB-INF/web.xml" and put the filter "OpenEntityManagerInViewFilter" inside comments, e.g. :
+Prior to run Tomcat, you must edit "ACEM-web-jsf-servlet/src/main/webapp/WEB-INF/web.xml" and comment out the filter "OpenEntityManagerInViewFilter", e.g. :

 	<!--
 	<filter>